Jamcre/bluetti-esp32-bridge/README.md

 lvgl: usersetup montserral fonts -> 1
-eTSPI: left one pin unassigned we changed partition to Huge APP (Tools -> Partition)
+eTSPI: left one pin unassigned we changed partition to Huge APP (Tools -> Partition) in User_Setup for the TFT library, left one line commnented out (double check with original library version)

 ## Hardware Setup
 Components: